Info for First Time Visitors

 What do I need to know about attending a performance with children?

 The gift of the arts is one of the best things you could give to children – it allows them to explore their imagination and enhance their creativity.
 Many families sit on the lawn with children so they can dance and play, however some bring them into the amphitheater.
-Children 15 years old and under can sit on the lawn for free when accompanied by an adult with a paid lawn ticket, or can sit in the amphitheater for $20.
-Children two years old or younger can enter the amphitheater for free if they sit on an adult’s lap.
+For a list of children’s discounts, click here.

 We also have many family night opportunities that are free for ticketholders and great for all ages!
 Other special events are geared toward families to have fun on the lawn and broaden their SPAC experience.